Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 ## Learning Objectives/Competencies

-- Identify navigation paradigms on mobile
+- Identify navigation paradigms on mobile: Stack, Tab, Drawer, Modal
- - Stack
- - Tab
- - Drawer
- - Modal
 - Implement and build a stack navigator
 - Manage a navigation stack
-- Use static properties and methods
+- Style the navigation bar
+- Pass params to a stack view

 <!-- > -->